 Rowan-Legg is worried about the meteoric rise in the procedure, given the evidence it works is pretty weak.
 Sure, a frenectomy is a relatively simple surgical procedure and “the risks are small,” Rowan-Legg says, but, “if it’s done through the provincial insurance system, that has a cost to all of us, and if it’s done in private dental offices, the out-of-pocket cost can be significant.”
 Many dentists, who aren’t covered by provincial health insurance plans, charge $500 for the procedure.
 A mom might go to a dentist because the wait time to see a doctor who diagnoses the condition is too long, or because her physician disagreed that tongue-tie is the issue making breastfeeding difficult.
 And, as Rowan-Legg points out, it’s still a surgical procedure, which should never be taken lightly.

-I almost gave up breastfeeding because no one told me about nipple shields But Newman, who estimates his clinic does three to five tongue-tie releases a day, isn’t concerned with the skyrocketing rates of tongue-tie surgeries.
+But Newman, who estimates his clinic does three to five tongue-tie releases a day, isn’t concerned with the skyrocketing rates of tongue-tie surgeries.
 “I don’t think tongue-tie is overdiagnosed.
 On the contrary, it’s underdiagnosed,” Newman said in an email.
 In his opinion, too many women face obstacles in getting the surgery.
 “Mothers are in pain, the baby has a tongue-tie and the physician believes that sore nipples are a normal part of breastfeeding,” he explains.
 Newman thinks the number of women getting the procedure is on the rise simply because more mothers are determined to breastfeed today, compared to two decades ago.
 According to Statistics Canada, in 2003, 17 percent of moms breastfed exclusively for six months or more.
 In 2018, 33 percent of moms aged 18 to 34 and 42 percent of those above 35 exclusively breastfed for the same duration.
 (These statistics only include the provinces, not territories.)